 Finally, leaders must craft a strategy to put that vision into action.
-The strategy maps out the steps a company needs to take or changes it needs to make in order to get from its current state to its desired state.
+The strategy should map out the steps a company needs to take or the changes it needs to make in order to get from its current state to its desired state.

-- Anticipate: Collect information from a wide range of sources both inside and outside your company's industry or function, to predict competitors' moves and reactions to new initiatives or products.
+- Anticipate: Collect information from a wide range of sources both inside and outside your company's industry or function to predict competitors' moves and reactions to new initiatives or products.

-- Decide: Weigh long-term investments for growth with short-term pressure for results, as well as the risks and trade-offs for customers and other stakeholders, when making decisions.
+- Decide: Weigh long-term investments for growth with short-term pressure for results, as well as the risks and tradeoffs for customers and other stakeholders, when making decisions.

 - Align: Examine stakeholders' incentives and tolerance for change and identify conflicting interests.

-- Learn: Convey stories of success and failure to advocate learning; course-correct decisions after they have been made if there is refuting evidence.
+- Learn: Convey stories of success and failure to advocate learning.
+Course-correct decisions after they have been made if there is refuting evidence.